 i.
 Be responsible for carrying out the policies laid down by the Club and The Proprietor, organising golf competitions and obtain support for social events, arranging inter-club matches, selecting teams to represent the Club, and liaising with the Proprietor on behalf of the members and vice versa in all matters pertaining to the above.

 ii.
-Subject to its agreement undertake such other responsibilities as the Proprietor may from time to time delegate to it
+Subject to its agreement undertake such other responsibilities as the Proprietor may from time to time delegate to it.

 iii.
 Form Competitions and Handicaps sub committees.
-This Committee shall allocate handicaps in accordance with the handicapping scheme as laid down by the Council of National Golf Unions and, in agreement with the Proprietor, provide a framework of midweek and weekend competitions in keeping with the requirements of the membership.
+This Committee shall allocate handicaps in accordance with the handicapping scheme as laid down by the Council of National Golf Unions and, in agreement with the Proprietor, provide a framework (the Diary) of midweek and weekend competitions in keeping with the requirements of the membership.

 iv.
 In Conjunction with the Proprietor to be responsible for ensuring all members adhere to the policies as laid down in the Constitution and Club Rules